aetperf/aetperf.github.io/_posts/2019-06-12-GPU-Analytics_Ep-3,-Apply-a-function-to-the-rows-of-a-dataframe.md

 The goal of this post is to compare the execution time between [Pandas](https://pandas.pydata.org/) (CPU) and [RAPIDS](https://rapids.ai/) (GPU) dataframes, when applying a simple mathematical function to the rows of a dataframe.

-Since the row-wise applied function is a reprojection of geographical cooordinates (WGS84  to Web Mercator), we are also going to compare the apply row function with an equivalent native method of [GeoPandas](http://geopandas.org/).
+Since the row-wise applied function is a re-projection of geographical cooordinates (WGS84  to Web Mercator), we are also going to compare the different methods with an equivalent native method of [GeoPandas](http://geopandas.org/).

 Although I already had an environment running on AWS with RAPIDS cuDF and the other GPU-related libraries ready (see the last [post](https://aetperf.github.io/2019/05/06/GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.html)), I got into trouble when updating [cuDF](https://github.com/rapidsai/cudf) (from 0.6 to 0.7), [pymapd](https://github.com/omnisci/pymapd) and some oher packages.
 Because these tools are fairly new, you get some new releases very frequently!
 Anyway, I probably did something wrong...
 But I did not want to waste some time trying to fix this AWS instance.
 We are going to run the code on two different hardware environments: